Request parameters.

 Price change statistics for a trading day.

+Weight: 4 for each requested symbol regardless of windowSize.
 The weight for this request will cap at 200 once the number of symbols in the request is more than 50.

 Request parameters.